For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Keep your money safe

-With tents being possibly the easiest thing to break into, keep your money and valuables on you all the time.
+With tents being possibly the easiest things to break into, keep your money and valuables on you all the time.

 Our advice is to invest in a bum bag.
-They're the most fool-proof way to look after your money, and much safer than leaving your money in your pocket.
-They've even come back into fashion.
+They're an effective way to look after your money, and much safer than leaving money in your pocket.

 If you're really against the idea of wearing a bum bag, go for a money belt.
 They're essentially the same thing but small enough to hide under your shorts.